CASR-HKU/ESDA/evaluate.md

 ## Introduction

-Here is the script for artifact evaluation.....
+Here is the documents for the artifact evaluation.

 ## Procedures

 ### 1. Software evaluation

-After logging in a1, go to the directory '/vol/datastore/EDSA/ESDA/software/' by
+After logging in our server, go to the directory '/vol/datastore/EDSA/ESDA/software/' by

 ```bash
 cd /vol/datastore/EDSA/ESDA/software/